What is CBD and What is Hemp Extract?

 - CBD or Cannabidiol is one of many naturally occurring phytocannabinoids found in cannabis plants.

-- Hemp Extract is used in: Nutritional Supplements, Natural Medicines, Skin Care and Pet Products
+- CBD products made from Hemp Extract are used in Nutritional Supplements, Natural Medicines, Skin Care, and Pet Products

 How Does Hemp Extract Work?